hoangduytran/blender-manual/manual/physics/particles/emitter/physics/boids.rst

 Boids try to avoid objects with activated Collision.
 They try to reach goal objects, and fly from "predators" according to the *Boid Brain* settings.

-Boids can different physics depending on whether they are in the air, or on land (on collision object).
+Boids can have different physics depending on whether they are in the air, or on land (on collision object).

 Allow Flight